captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Am I...?
 ---
 ## SHARON:
-No dairy.
-No meat.
+No dairy No meat.
 I made vegetables.
 ---
 ## ROBYN:
 What did you make?